- Business and Employment

 Steve Jobs, George Lucas and Pixar are truly "household names" in the best sense of the phrase.
 These two individuals and one company represent many of the good things that have happened in entertainment and technology during the past 30 years or so.

 But what frequently gets lost in talking about success of any kind is a clear realization and acknowledgment that the positive outcome required change, flexibility and mistakes along the path to eventual success.
-Just as the Pixar of today is not the company it was when Steve Jobs purchased it from George Lucas, Apple has evolved into one of the best and most valuable companies in the world today because their strategies were regularly updated and changed.
+Just as the Pixar of today (now owned by Disney) is not the company it was when Steve Jobs purchased it from George Lucas, Apple has evolved into one of the best and most valuable companies in the world today because their strategies were regularly updated and changed.

 Revising, Updating, Improving, Learning, Changing.
 Sounds like a plan to me.